 To love John Cleese is to appreciate his reverence for psychology and human nature and his willingness to use his own person to showcase human complexity.
 I’m a loyal fan of John Cleese’s (b.
 1939) humor and characters and was delighted to read his autobiography So, Anyway…

 Beyond his brilliant comedic timing and physical ingenuity, Cleese understands humans.
-His most famous character, Basil Fawlty of Fawlty Towers, a sitcom written by Cleese and co-star Connie Booth, was a study in anger.
-Yet we loved him because he lacked self-confidence and security.
+His most famous character, Basil Fawlty of Fawlty Towers, a sitcom written by Cleese and co-star Connie Booth, was a study of the comedy of anger.1

 I noticed years ago that when people (myself definitely included) are anxious they tend to busy themselves with irrelevant activities because these distract from and therefore reduce their actual experience of anxiety.
 To stay perfectly still is to feel the fear at its maximum intensity, so instead you scuttle around doing things as though you are, in some mysterious way, short of time.